tiesjan/django-convenient-formsets/README.md

 This Django app aims to make dynamic formsets convenient for users and developers alike.
-It extends Django's built-in formset classes and includes support for adding, deleting and ordering of forms on the client side.
-JavaScript events are dispatched when adding, deleting and ordering forms, for executing custom logic.
+It extends Django's built-in formset classes and includes support for adding, deleting and ordering of forms in the browser.
+JavaScript events are dispatched when forms are added, deleted or reordered, for executing custom logic.

 #### Supported platforms